 With Hevo, you can achieve simple and efficient Data Replication from Aurora to BigQuery.
 Hevo can help you move data from not just Aurora DB but 100s of additional data sources.

-Sign up for a 14-Day Free Trial with Hevo and experience a seamless, hassle-free data loading experience from Aurora DB to Google BigQuery.
+Sign Up for a 14-Day Free Trial with Hevo and experience a seamless, hassle-free data loading experience from Aurora DB to Google BigQuery.
+You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.